jiacai2050/shellgpt/README.md

 - `shell`, used for infer shell command
 - `commit`, used for generate git commit message, like `git diff | sg -r commit`

-Users can define their own content in `~/.shellgpt/roles.json`, it a JSON map with
+Users can define their own content in `~/.shellgpt/contents.json`, it a JSON map with
-- key being role name and
+- key being content name and
-- value being role content
+- value being content body

-Or you can just copy [roles.json](https://github.com/jiacai2050/shellgpt/blob/main/roles.json) to play with, it's generated from [Awesome ChatGPT Prompts](https://github.com/f/awesome-chatgpt-prompts/blob/main/prompts.csv).
+Or you can just copy [contents.json](https://github.com/jiacai2050/shellgpt/blob/main/contents.json) to play with, it's generated from [Awesome ChatGPT Prompts](https://github.com/f/awesome-chatgpt-prompts/blob/main/prompts.csv).

 ```bash
 $ sg -r linux-terminal pwd